 The Intelligent Assistant business had grown into the innovative Pro Apps Hub, but ultimately those products could not move forward and were discontinued in late 2007.

 In 2007 Philip and his partner in Intelligent Assistance, Dr Greg Clarke previewed their first piece of Assisted Editing software at NAB, then known as The Assistant Editor but released later that year as First Cuts for FCP.
 This software fits under the banner of “Assisted Editing”, the next step beyond Non-Linear Editing toward computer assisted editing, where the computer takes over some basic editing tasks for producers and editors.
 Subsequently there have been many other software tools released designed to “take the boring out of post production” by applying innovative solutions to the process of post production, although not without controversy.

 He is primarily now a writer, presenter and software developer, and metadata guru with a special focus on Content Metadata.
-This fascination with content metadata – and a solar boat adventure in 2012 – lead to the development of the innovative Lumberjack System for real time keywording (for Content Metadata).
-He continues to focus on the business of production and distribution, attempting to crack the code of how we fund quality entertainment in the future, and speed up the process of post.
+This fascination with content metadata – and a solar boat adventure in 2012 – lead to the development of the innovative Lumberjack System for real time keywording and pre-editing (for Content Metadata).

 He continues to contribute to the Digital Production BuZZ, has an irregular, irreverent podcast with Terence Curren called The Terence and Philip Show, continues to be CEO and President of both Intelligent Assistance and Lumberjack System.
 He has this blog and the metadata resource Metadata.Guru.